-By the beginning of July 2016, HALO Colombia had cleared a total of 73 minefields (243,643m²) safely destroying 250 mines in the process.
-Additionally, HALO’s survey teams have cancelled 219 suspected hazardous areas from the national database, which can now be declared safe for land restitution, IDP return and resettlement, and development.
-Together these activities have benefited about 870 direct and 5,500 indirect beneficiaries.
-However, in reality the beneficiaries of HALO’s work are much greater, due to the fact that demining in Colombia is frequently followed by land restitution and other government initiatives such as development and IDP return projects.
+By the end of 2016, HALO Colombia had cleared a total of 86 minefields (311,123m²) safely destroying 279 mines in the process.
+Additionally, HALO’s survey teams have cancelled 269 suspected hazardous areas from the national database, which can now be declared safe for land restitution, IDP return and resettlement, and development.
+Together these activities have benefited about 1000 direct and 6,900 indirect beneficiaries.

 Thanks are given for the generous support from our donors – Canada, European union, Germany, Italy, Japan, Netherlands, Norway, Switzerland, United Kingdom, United States and UNMAS.